Doppler Kubernetes Operator

 1. Doppler Token Secret: A Kubernetes secret containing the Service Token for the config to sync

 2. DopplerSecret: A CRD that references the Doppler Token Secret that provides the name and namespace for the Kubernetes secret created and managed by the Operator.
+This secret will be created by the operator if it does not already exist.

 Doppler Token Secret